tonyparkerov/monitor-qa-jobs/README.md

 📍 Locations: Kyiv, Lviv, Remote
 ```

-## ❓ Troubleshooting

-### Common Issues

-1. **No messages are sent to Telegram**

-   - Verify your BOT_TOKEN and CHAT_ID in the .env file or GitHub secrets
-   - Check if your bot has permission to send messages to the specified chat
-   - Run the application locally to see detailed error messages

-2. **GitHub Actions workflow fails**

-   - Check the workflow logs for detailed error information
-   - Verify that the required secrets are correctly set up

-3. **No jobs are found**
-   - Check if the DOU.ua URL is accessible and returning results
-   - The site structure might have changed, requiring updates to the parsing logic

-## 📝 License

-ISC

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.